liadko/Raycaster/README.md

-Great, thanks for the additional information.
-Here's the updated README:

----

 # Raycaster

 Raycaster is a C++ SFML networking game featuring a 3D environment with real-time multiplayer interactions.
 Players can log in or sign up, move around, shoot, and engage in deathmatches with other players in the game.